 - Inadequate or inoperative side safety lighting when a driver is either turning or obstructing a lane of traffic.

-- A broken down commercial vehicle and a driver who does not properly use reflective triangles.
+- A broken-down commercial vehicle and a driver who does not properly use reflective triangles.

-- An extremely slow moving truck and a driver who fails to turn on their emergency flashers.
+- An extremely slow-moving truck and a driver who fails to turn on their emergency flashers.

 - Dim, dirty or faulty taillights on the truck.

 A truck underride collision is not always avoidable.
 If you or a loved one has been involved in this type of truck accident, we encourage you to contact our firm right away to see how we may be able to help you with your claim.
-To get started, simply complete the Free Case Review form on this page.
+To get started, simply complete the Free Case Evaluation form on this page.

-Different Types of Truck Underride Accidents
+Different Types Of Truck Underride Accidents

 There are two different types of underride wrecks: side underride accidents and rear underride collisions.
 As may be assumed by their names, a side underride accident happens when the smaller car slides underneath the side of a truck and a rear underride accident occurs when a vehicle goes directly under the rear trailer of the truck.

-- Rear Underride Collisions : In addition to the causes listed above, rear underride accidents can often result from a poorly-marked truck parked on the side of the road, a truck that is moving slowly as it enters or exits the road or that is slowing down for a railroad crossing.
+- Rear underride collisions: In addition to the causes listed above, rear underride accidents can often result from a poorly-marked truck parked on the side of the road, a truck that is moving slowly as it enters or exits the road or that is slowing down for a railroad crossing.

-- Side Underride Collisions : These types of accidents happen at night or during low sun-angle conditions.
+- Side underride collisions: These types of accidents happen at night or during low sun-angle conditions.
 Side underride accidents can often happen when a truck driver is trying to cross or turn onto a highway or street, is attempting a U-turn or is trying to back across traffic.

-Failures of Underride Guards
+Failures Of Underride Guards